 Diagram illustrating the basic anatomy of the heart.

 Review of Cardiac Structure

 The structural organization of myocardial tissue is shown in Figure 18–2.
 The primary contractile unit is the cardiac muscle cell, or cardiac myocyte.
 Cardiac myocytes are composed of contractile elements known as myofibrils, which consist of a number of thick and thin myofilaments.
 The thick filaments are special assemblies of the protein myosin, whereas the thin filaments are primarily the protein actin.
 Cardiac myocytes are joined end-to-end by intercalated disks where there are tight gap junctions that facilitate action potential propagation and intercellular communication.

 Structural organization of cardiac muscle tissue.

 The heart contains cardiac myocytes, which contribute the majority of cardiac mass.
 Cardiac fibroblasts, vascular cells, Purkinje cells, and other connective tissue cells make up the majority of cells in the heart.
 Hypertrophy of remaining cardiac myocytes is a hallmark of cardiac remodeling following myocardial injuries.
 Cardiac fibroblasts promote fibrosis and scarring of injured cardiac tissue.
 The heart is vulnerable to injury because of the limited proliferative capacity of cardiac myocytes, and promotion of cardiac fibroblast proliferation and cardiac remodeling following injury.

 The characteristic appearance of the cardiac action potential demonstrates how ion currents result in changes in membrane potential (Figure 18–3).
-In a resting cell, the density of the electrical ...
+In a resting cell, the density of the electrical charge on ...